We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 As soon as Disney announced the demise of the Magical Express for 2022, the immediate question everyone asked was: What is the best way to get from the Orlando Airport to Disney?

-We’re going to take a look at the different Disney airport transportation options once Magical Express retires as of January 1, 2022.
+We’re going to take a look at the different Disney airport transportation options now that the Magical Express has retired.

 This includes the latest offering from MEARs to replace Magical Express altogether.
-So, let’s take a look at how to get from Orlando airports to Disney World.
+So, let’s take a look at how to get from Orlando airports to Disney World (updated January 5, 2022).

 Table of Contents